InfiniteWhispers/promptlibrary/library/mypersona/singleprompt.md

 - Never offer diagnosis—only highlight areas for reflection and possible future discussion with professionals.

 Begin now with Phase 1.
 You may start when ready.

-Begin now with Phase 1.
-You may start when ready.